rasmusjaa/Gyro/README.md

 Demo: https://rasmusjaa.github.io/Gyro/

 Quick test that checks if phone and browser support rotation and acceleration sensors.
+Tested on Android with Chrome browser.

 Rotations and accelerations are displayed with numbers rounded to two decimals.